100GbE, 40GbE, and 10GbE

 ber-threshold-signal-degrade value

-statement, the bit error rate (BER) must stay above the signal degradation threshold for the configured interval after which the alarm is raised.
+statement, the bit error rate (BER) must remain above the signal degradation threshold for the configured interval after which the alarm is raised.
 When the interval is configured along with theber-threshold-clear value

 -